gesteves91/artifact-fase-santos-23/README.md

 - Titan 0.5
 - Xalan 2.7

+## Hardware Requirements

+The experiments were performed on a machine with the following specifications:
+- 16 GB RAM
+- 8th generation Intel Core i7 processor (or equivalent)

-## Folders
+## Test Instructions

+Basically, you can run the notebooks in the [notebooks](notebooks/) folder.
+Below, we describe each folder contained on the repository.

 ### Correlations

 There is a folder called [correlations](correlations/) with the respective correlation analysis divided by each quality attribute.
 The blue value indicates low correlation, while red represents high correlation.
-As the paper mention, we first set our threshold to 99% of correlation and excluded the metrics that were more general, for instance, Total Number of Attributtes (TNA).
+As the paper mention, we first set our threshold to 99% of correlation and excluded the metrics that were more general, for instance, Total Number of Attributes (TNA).
 We then remove those features that had a multicollinearity higher than 85%.
 ### Data

 All data is available under the [data](data/) folder.
 Below, we present folder's working tree.